Treating Dog Ear Infection

 Be alert for smelly ears, or any discharge that’s light brown, yellowish or dark and bloody.
 Tenderness and especially head tilt should send you to the vet asap.
 Very serious infections can smell like chocolate or fermenting fruit.

 A dark brown to black waxy runny material that smells rancid often is a yeast overgrowth, and quite common in dogs.
-Yeast overgrowth happens when the normal acidic pH of your pet’s ear is out of balanced, perhaps as a result of getting water inside from swimming or a bath.
+Yeast overgrowth happens when the normal acidic pH of your pet’s ear is out of balance, perhaps as a result of getting water inside from swimming or a bath.

 Crumbly brown or black material inside the ear is more typical of ear mite infestation.
 These tiny spider relatives make ears itchy and sore when they crawl around inside the canal and bite to suck lymph from the tissues.
 Ouch!